History of American journalism: Colonial era

+Colonial newspapers were typically one man operations; in some cases a widow took over her late husband's operation.
+The owner acted as publisher, reporter, editor, typesetter, printer, and accountant, with perhaps one helper to assist with the several hundred copies printed every week.
+The shop also printed fliers or leaflets for local merchants, and sermons for ministers.
+The news pages were filled with clippings from other newspapers, reports from Europe, and some local reporting.
+The papers did not have headlines or images, but did have advertising from local merchants as wells as official announcements.
+Local authors, usually anonymous, provided poetry, essays, sermons, and sometimes political commentary on current events.
+The content included advertising of newly landed products, and local news items, usually based on commercial and political events.
+Editors exchanged their papers and frequently reprinted news from other small cities.
+Essays and letters to the editor, often anonymous, provided opinions on current issues.
+While the religious news was thin, writers typically interpreted good news in terms of God's favor, and bad news as evidence of His wrath.
+The fate of criminals was often cast as cautionary tales warning of the punishment for sin.

 American Independence

 The Stamp Act of 1765 taxed paper, and the burden of the tax fell on printers, who led a successful fight to repeal the tax.
 By the early 1770s, most newspapers supported the Patriot cause; Loyalist newspapers were often forced to shut down or move to Loyalist strongholds, especially New York City.
 Publishers up and down the colonies widely reprinted the pamphlets by Thomas Paine, especially "Common Sense" (1776).
 His Crisis essays first appeared in the newspaper press starting in December, 1776, when he warned: